shengjiew2/ZendeskTicketViewer/README.md

 test_viewValidTicket
 ```
-it will test method viewValidTicket(ticket) it will take a ticket as input and check wether it gives expected output(a string with ticket info)
+it will test method viewValidTicket(ticket)
+it will take a ticket as input and check if it gives expected output(a string with ticket info)
 ```
 test_disp
 ```